Raos0nu/ETL-Pipeline/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License

-This project is open source and available under the MIT License.

-## 👨‍💻 Author

-Built with ❤️ for data engineering enthusiasts

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Flask team for the lightweight backend
-- Recharts for beautiful visualizations
-- React Hot Toast for elegant notifications
-- The open-source community

 ---

 **Enjoy managing your sales data with style! 🎉**